RamezTalaat/SDA-fawry-project/README.md

 you will find the system's design (class diagram and sequence diagrams in the first phase and second phase folders , documenting the various stages that the system underwent during development)

-This project's contributers are :
+## This Project's Contributers

-Hazim Emam Muhammed Ali
+- Hazim Emam Muhammed Ali
-Omar Rafaat Ali Hammad
+- Omar Rafaat Ali Hammad
-Khaled Ahmed Sayed Hashem
+- Khaled Ahmed Sayed Hashem
-Ramez Ehab Talaat
+- Ramez Ehab Talaat

-Under the supervision of:
+## Under the supervision of

-Dr. Soha Makady (Cairo University)
+- Dr. Soha Makady (Cairo University)
-Eng .
+- Eng .
 Hassan Mourad (Cairo University)